ywangnccu/ywang/INTRODUCING S'MORES_IN_A_CUP_RECIPE.md

 Place 1 chocolate square piece onto each crust and top each with 3 miniature marshmallows.

-Bake in the preheated oven about 6 minutes so marshmallows are puffy and chocolate is melted.
+Bake in the preheated oven for about 6 minutes so marshmallows are puffy and chocolate is melted.